 You want to uninstall the Device driver because you have installed the wrong one.
-Whatever the situation might be, you can use the Device Manager tool to manage all the system’s Device drivers.
+Whatever the situation might be, you can use the Device Manager utility to manage all the Device drivers.

-If you’re updating the driver to a new version, you don’t need to uninstall the old Device driver.
-When you install the latest version of the driver, it overrides the existing old driver version.
+If you’re updating the driver to a new version, you don’t need to uninstall the driver.
+When you install the latest version of the driver, it overrides the existing one.

 Uninstall Drivers in Windows 10

 Step 1: First of all, click the start menu button and then search “Device Manager”.
-Once you get the Device Manager in the search result, click to open.
+Once you get the Device Manager in the search result, then open it.

-Step 4: You will be asked to uninstall the driver; Check “delete the driver software for this device,” and then click the uninstall button.
+Step 4: You will be asked to uninstall the driver; check “delete the driver software for this device” option, and then click the uninstall button.

-If you don’t select the “Delete the driver software,” Windows will only uninstall the driver.
-Once you restart the PC, Windows will install the driver again.
+If you don’t select the “Delete the driver software” option, Windows will only uninstall the driver.
+Once you restart the PC, Windows will reinstall the driver again.

 Step 5: Once you’ve uninstalled the driver, restart the PC.

-Now, Windows will try to find the latest driver version and install it via the Windows update service if you have an internet connection.
+Now, Windows will try to find the latest device driver and install it via the Windows update service if you have an internet connection available on the computer.

 Windows 10 automatically finds the latest drivers for the system and install them via Windows update service unless you’ve disabled Windows update service.
 As soon as the manufacturer releases the newer driver version and publish on the Windows update, Windows checks and installs the latest driver version.

-These are all the simplest steps to uninstall drivers in Windows 10.
-If you encounter any error with any Device driver.
-You should first rollback the Device driver, then you can check whether the error remains.
-If you still get the error, then you can proceed to uninstall.
+These are all the most straightforward steps to uninstall the Device driver in Windows 10.
+Suppose you encounter any error with the Device driver.
+It would be best if you first rollback the Device driver, after that you can check whether the error remains.
+If you still get the error, you can proceed to uninstall.

 Although you can use the Guru3D Sweeper tool to uninstall the Device drivers, using the build-in device manager is the best option.
-Device Manager is the simplest solution to manage the system drivers and get all the information about the Device drivers.
+Device Manager is the simplest solution to manage and get all the information about the Device drivers.